DecSloan/Movie_Recomendation/README.md

         "MovieJ" : "Adapted from the bestselling novel by Madeleine St John, Ladies in Black is an alluring and tender-hearted comedy drama about the lives of a group of department store employees in 1959 Sydney."
     }

+    # I have made a seperate list of the keys and the values taken from the movies dictionary
     sentences = list(movies.values())
     movie_title = list(movies.keys())

     model_sentence = nlp(sentence_to_compare)

+    # Provide an empty list to store the similarity values in once they have been calculated
+    # We will need this later to get the maximum score from the list of all the scores
     similarity_scores = []

+    # Created a function to compare the given sentence to the synopsis of the other films and check similarity
+    # The function loops through all of the synopsis in the movie dictionary
+    # Saving a similarity score for each synopsis in the similarity score list
+    # Then it finnds the maximum number in the list (higher number is better match)
+    # It finds the index in the similarity list and gets the relevent movie title using that same index
+    # Then a message is printed with the movie title and the similarity score
     def most_similar_movie(sentence_to_compare, sentences):
         for sentence in sentences:
             similarity = (nlp(sentence)).similarity(model_sentence)